-What is Heel-To-Toe Drop Mean in Running Shoes?
+What Is Heel-To-Toe Drop in Running Shoes?

-As an example, if a shoe has 25 mm of material under the foot and 30 mm of material under the heel, the heel-to-toe drop would be 5 mm.
+As an example, if a shoe has 25 mm of material under the forefoot, and 30 mm of material under the heel, the heel-to-toe drop would be 5 mm.
 Running shoes often have more material under the heel to protect a runner’s feet from landing too hard.

 Where Did Heel-To-Toe Drop Come From?

 Running shoes are built around raised heels for mechanical reasons.
 First, the padding helps a runner land more softly, ostensibly reducing fatigue.
 Raising the heel also encourages the body to lean slightly forward, which some say improves running form.
 Shoes were like this for decades, without controversy.
 But then….

 Heel-to-toe drop became a hot topic of conversation after Christopher McDougall’s book Born to Run was published.
 In it, the author talks about the world’s greatest distance runners, who happen to come from a rural tribe in Mexico.